pkuzlu1/reflection/README.txt

 Use Debug in the following way:
-        If Debug value is 0: prints number of unique objects If Debug value is 1: prints driver output (detailed agenda) If Debug value is 2: prints out quick agenda (just activty names) If Debug value is 3: prints out all activities in detail If Debug value is 4: prints out every constructor call
+        If Debug value is 0: prints number of unique objects If Debug value is 1: prints out serialized output If Debug value is 2: everytime object's method invoked, prints out method name in detail If Debug value is 3: prints out constructor calls If Debug value is 4: no output

 PARTS THAT ARE NOT COMPLETE:
 ------------------------------